xecarlox94/.FILES/README.md

 ## Building docker container

-go to the folder that holds the Dockerfile and run:
+Navigate to the folder that holds the Dockerfile and run:

 ```bash